wix/cli-app-templates/stock-countdown/README.md

 + **Wix React SDK:** Simplify API requests to the Wix ecosystem.
 + **Wix Editor SDK**: Integrate panels with the Wix editor.
 + **Wix Site Window SDK**: Contains functionality for working with the browser window.
-+ **Wix Stores SDK**: Access and manage data stored on Wix sites.
++ **Wix Stores API**: Access and manage Wix Stores data on a Wix site.
 Learn more about the [Wix Stores SDK](https://dev.wix.com/docs/sdk/backend-modules/stores/inventory/introduction).

 ## Prerequisites